Bell 214: Design and development

 The original development of the Model 214 was announced by Bell in 1970 under the name "Huey Plus".
 The first prototype was based on a Bell 205 airframe equipped with a Lycoming T53-L-702 engine of 1,900 shp.

 The first Bell 214A demonstration prototype followed and was evaluated in Iran during field exercises with the Imperial Iranian Armed Forces.
-The trial was judged successful and an order for 287 214A helicopters followed.
-The intention was that these aircraft would be constructed by Bell in their Dallas-Fort Worth facility and that a further 50 214As and 350 Bell 214ST helicopters would then be built in Iran.
-In the event, 296 214A and 39 214C variants were delivered, before the Iranian Revolution in 1979 ended the plans for Iranian production.
+The trial was judged successful and a resulting order for 287 Bell 214As was received.
+The intention was that these aircraft would be constructed by Bell in their Dallas-Fort Worth facility and that a further 50 Bell 214As and 350 Bell 214ST helicopters would then be built in Iran.
+In the event, 296 Bell 214A and 39 Bell 214C variants were delivered before the Iranian Revolution in 1979 ended the plans for Iranian production.
+In response, Bell opted to reorient the Bell 214 towards the civilian market instead.

 Similar in size and appearance to the Bell 205 and Bell 212, the Bell 214 uses a single, more powerful Lycoming LTC4B-8 engine (2,930 shp; 2,185 kW) and upgraded rotor system, giving it a high lifting capacity and good performance at high temperatures and high altitudes.
 It can be identified by the single large exhaust duct and wide chord rotor blades without stabilizer bars.

 Bell offered the Bell 214B "BigLifter" for civil use.
 It received certification in 1976.
-The 214B was produced until 1981.
-Powered by a 2,930 shp (2,183 kW) Lycoming T5508D turboshaft, it has the same rotor drive and transmission system as the 214A.
+Powered by a 2,930 shp (2,183 kW) Lycoming T5508D turboshaft, it shared both the rotor drive and transmission system as the 214A.
 The transmission is rated at 2,050 shp (1,528 kW) for take-off, with a maximum continuous power rating of 1,850 shp (1,379 kW).
 The BigLifter features advanced rotor hub with elastomeric bearings; an automatic flight control system with stability augmentation; and commercial avionics.

+Production of the Bell 214B ended in 1981, at which point it was supplanted by the more capable Bell 214ST "Super Transporter".
+In 2015, Bell enacted a license agreement with the helicopter company Erickson Inc. to provide aftermarket support for the Bell 214 platform; six years later, the type certificate was sold to Erickson.

+In 2023, Erickson sold the type certificates for the 214B, 214B-1 and 214ST to the Australian helicopter specialist McDermott Aviation.

 Operational history

 As of January 2012, 29 Bell 214s were in military service, including 25 Bell 214As with Iran, and three 214Bs with United Arab Emirates.

-Approximately 41 Bell 214Bs are in commercial service.
-User countries are Australia (6), Canada (10), Singapore (3) and United States (15).
+Approximately 43 Bell 214Bs are in commercial service.
+User countries are Australia (15), Canada (10), Singapore (3) and United States (15).